 The starting point for credit scores given by the three credit bureaus is 300.
 After receiving your first credit product, such as a credit card or school loan, you normally start building a score.

 Making your payments on time is one way to improve your credit score, or there are credit repair companies that can help.
 Depending on how well you manage your credit throughout the first six months, your credit score could increase from 500 to 700.

 You most likely don’t have any credit history because you’ve never used credit of any kind.
 Since your payment history and credit utilization make up your credit score, unless you get your first credit product, these variables won’t start to take effect.

 How fast you can get your credit score depends on the credit scoring model.
 You can calculate your VantageScore score as soon as your first credit account appears on your report.
 On the other hand, to obtain a FICO credit score, the account must be open for at least six months.
 The initial credit score in both situations is 300.

 How is credit score calculated?

 The most important factor that influences your credit score is your payment history.
 It accounts for 35% of your FICO score, highlighting the relevance of paying your bills on time.
-This is what determines your creditworthiness and your eligibility for loans.
+This determines whether you are a good candidate for credit or not.

-This refers to the amount of revolving credit available to you that you are currently using.
-It divides your current amount of revolving credit by all your revolving credit limits to determine your credit utilization ratio.
+This is the portion of your available revolving credit that you are currently using.
+It divides your current amount of revolving credit by all available revolving credit limits to determine your credit utilization ratio.

 The ideal credit utilization ratio is under 30%, which is possible if you keep your balances as low as possible.
 Credit utilization accounts for 30% of your FICO score.